 7. Avoid a sugar sandwich

-An average slice of multi-grain bread has about 1.6 grams of sugar, and making a whole sandwich quickly doubles this amount.
+An average slice of multi-grain bread has about of sugar, and making a whole sandwich quickly doubles this amount.
 This secret source of sugar may not seem like a lot, but you can avoid it altogether by reading the ingredients.

 High fructose corn syrup is commonly added to bread products for extra flavor.
 Do your research and choose a brand containing 0 grams of sugar — you won’t miss it, I promise.
 Ezekiel bread is always a winner in my book because it contains no added sugar.